Visit the institution website for COVID‑19 updates

 Months of entry

-Through the programme, you will gain advanced knowledge and understanding of:
+Throughout the course, you will gain advanced knowledge and understanding of:

-- The extent to which an international community has developed and the driving forces shaping its development
+- The extent to which the international community has developed and the driving forces shaping its development

 - Factors determining humanitarian interventions

 - The processes of globalisation in the political, economic, cultural and scientific fields

 - The governance role of international organisations